 NEC encourages students to report acts of sexual assault to the Boston Police.
 The hospital staff will assist you with the reporting process.
 However, they will not force you to file a police report.

-Any information shared with NEC Health and Counseling services is strictly confidential.
+Any information shared at the NEC Health and Counseling Center is strictly confidential.
 There is a healthcare professional on-call for phone consultations after-hours.
-If Health and Counseling Services is closed, listen to the outgoing message for directions on how to page the doctor on-call.
+If the Health and Counseling Center is closed, listen to the outgoing message for directions on how to page the doctor on-call.

 - The Boston Area Rape Crisis (BARCC) Hotline